Lateral Collateral Ligament

 Risks of knee surgery include infection, persistent instability and pain, stiffness, and difficulty returning to your previous level of activity though not many cases report any complication.

 For successful and quick outcomes results, post-operative knee rehabilitation is one of the most important and often neglected aspects of knee surgery.

-The physiotherapy rehabilitation focuses on restoring full knee motion, strength, power and endurance, balance and proprioception and agility training that is individualized to specific sporting or functional needs.
+Physiotherapy Rehabilitation focuses on restoring full knee motion, strength, power and endurance, balance and proprioception, and agility training that is individualized to specific sporting or functional needs.